-The reporting unit has received an agreed financial support from the Australian Rail, Tram and Bus Industry Union of Employees, West Australian Branch to continue on a going concern basis.

-The reporting unit has not agreed to provide financial support to another reporting unit to ensure they can continue on a going concern basis.
+The Reporting unit has received an agreed financial support from Australian Rail, Tram and Bus Industry Union of Employees, West Australian Branch to continue on a going concern basis.
+The Reporting unit has not agreed to provide financial support to another reporting unit.